 Career Tech in Community Schools

-The following Ohio Secondary Career-Technical Program Guidelines define specific expectations for career-technical programs to assure that all students are provided high-quality programs that are aligned with state initiatives and standards.
+The following Ohio Secondary Career-Tech Program Guidelines define specific expectations for career-technical programming to assure that all students are provided high-quality curriculum aligned with state initiatives and standards.

 Significance and Alignment